srinukesari/cloudbeesAssignment/README.md

 **Pre-requistes:**

-Go need to install in your system.
+Go need to be installed in your system.

-mockGen to generate mock files, protoc to compile *.proto files
+install mockGen to generate mock files and protoc to compile *.proto files

 *cmd to compile proto :*